Incredible Rajasthan Trip

 Tour the Junagarh Fort that was built by Raja Rai Singh; see the Lalgarh Palace that was constructed by Maharaja Ganga Singhji.
 The other attractions you may tour the Camel Breeding Farm, Karni Mata Temple etc. Stay overnight at the hotel in Bikaner.

 Visit Jaisalmer Fort & Museum after breakfast.
-Also see the Jain Temple.
+Also, see the Jain Temple.
 Take a walk through the back streets to the Patwon ki Haveli & Kothari Haveli.
-After lunch proceed to Kuldhera – an abandoned habitation, and then to Sam Sand Dunes.
+After lunch proceeds to Kuldhera – an abandoned habitation, and then to Sam Sand Dunes.
 Here camp stay will be provided with folk dance and songs with Rajasthani Dinner.

 Sam Sand Dunes:

 Sam sand dunes are becoming the major attraction in Jaisalmer.
 This is the closest place from where you can lose yourself in ‘the Great Thar Desert’.
 Sam has a truly magnificent stretch of sweeping dunes, with sparse or no vegetation.

 Day 05: Jaisalmer – Pokhran – Jodhpur (307 Km/6 Hrs)